-As I wander around the back lanes with international street artist, Rone, I realise the walls of Fitzroy are a living canvas.
+As you wander around the back lanes, you realise the walls of Fitzroy are a living canvas.

-We stop to watch a hooded artist create magic with a can of spray and the vibrant and eye-catching colours lift my spirit.
+You’re likely to come across a hooded artist create magic with a can of spray and the vibrant and eye-catching colours will lift your spirits.